-This item shows the core voltage of the CPU installed in your system.
+Use this item to set the frequency of CPU/DRAM that has installed in your system.

 Note: If you manually set the wrong speed and the system won't run properly, press the Page Up key while the system is booting and a default setting will replace the incorrect CPU setting.